-Tonya DeRose, North County SAFE Coordinator
+Tonya DeRose, North County S.A.F.E Coordinator

-Rocio serves as the bilingual Family Advocate for Los Osos Middle School and for San Luis Coastal Unified Schools in Los Osos and Morro Bay.
+Rocio Hernandez serves as the bilingual Family Advocate for Los Osos Middle School and for San Luis Coastal Unified Schools in Los Osos and Morro Bay.
 She graduated with a B.A. in Criminal Justice in 2013 and has worked as an intern for SLO County Probation.

-Sonia has been at the LINK for over ten years and has had extensive experience working with sexual abuse and domestic violence victims.
+Sonia Greene has been at the LINK for over ten years and has had extensive experience working with sexual abuse and domestic violence victims.
 She is a certified First Aid mental health professional and utilizes her passion to help people in her duties as a family advocate.
 Sonia is fluent in both Spanish and English and has previously worked for the Atascadero Unified School District as a classroom translator.
 She enjoys music and dancing and hails from El Salvador, where she travels to visit her family once a year.

-Bessy has worked in the education industry for over twenty-seven years.
+Bessy Hoffman has worked in the education industry for over twenty-seven years.
 Starting in Los Angeles and later moving to Atascadero, she has specialized in bilingual and special education in both school districts.
 Bessy has received the Golden Oak award, which is the PTA’s highest honor for excellence in working with and providing for the welfare of children in our local community.

 Danilda came to Atascadero in 2011 from the Dominican Republic, where she previously taught grade school.
 She enjoys working with children and has led crocheting workshops.
 In her spare time, Danilda loves to shop and sing karaoke.
 She has been working for The Link Family Resource Center for almost 5 years providing her services in the Santa Lucia Middle School, Cambria Grammar School, Coast Union High School and Leffingwell High School Continuation in Cambria.
 Danilda loves what she is doing because She enjoys and feels satisfaction every time that she helps children and families to improve or change their lifestyle, because with her contribution she can achieve an impact to the community.